magmide/magmide/posts/intro-verification-logic-in-rok.md

   return n == 0
 ```

 has type `u8 -> bool`, so the function *proves* that if we're given a `u8` we can always produce a `bool`.
-In this way, the `->` represents *both* the real computation that will happen *and* the implication operator `P -> Q`!
+In this way the `->` represents *both* the real computation that will happen *and* the implication operator `P -> Q`!
 The reason implication and functions are equivalent is exactly because datatypes and propositions are equivalent.
 Think of this example:

 - the implication `P -> Q` has been proven
 - so if `P` can be proven